lespicker/jekyll-bootstrap/about/index.md

 Les was awarded the top prize in the prestigious Canada Northern Lights Award for 2011.

 “I feel blessed to be able to write and photograph for a living,” Les says.
 “If my photographs help people better appreciate our natural world – and its fragility – then I feel I have accomplished a worthy life goal.”

+---

+### Robert Boyer

+{% img /images/LAP8645.jpg %}

+Bob is our in-house Master Printer and tech guru.
+Bob's extensive background in both commercial photography and technology is put to good use every day.
+For example, Bob developed this website, along with Les' [writing website](http://www.lesterpicker.com).

+Bob handles all post-processing through printing.
+He produces our museum-quality prints, as well as wall coverings and other display options for clients.
+He is the interface between Les' artwork and commercial labs for specialty displays.

+Finally, Bob manages all our computer operations, from techno purchases to equipment maintenance, systems design and programming.